Joseph-33/GraspTools/README.md

 ## Clist generator (clistgen.py)

-Creates a clist.ref file from the rcsfmr.inp multireference file provided
+Creates a clist.ref file using the ordering of the rcsfmr.inp multireference file provided

 ## Configuration CSF counter (conf_collector.sh)